dalgard/meteor-viewmodel/README.md

 ##### Properties

 Primitive viewmodel properties are converted to reactive getter-setter methods.
-Call a property name (`myValue` is used as an example) with a new value to reactively set the value and without arguments to reactively get the value.
+Call a property name (`myValue` is used as an example) with a new value to reactively *set* the value, and without arguments to reactively *get* the value.

 ```javascript
 // Reactively get or set the property value